Italy extends solar incentives into August

 The three-month extension of the incentive regime would help some investors to complete their projects but it would not trigger any new investment in the sector, said Jean-Francois Meymandi, analysts at UBS Investment Bank.

-"It does not make any change in terms of new installed capacity and it just consumes more of the budget allocated to solar energy," Meymandi said.
+"It does not make any change in terms of new installed capacity, relative to milestones such as 7,000 MW that were previously projected, and it just consumes more of the budget allocated to solar energy," Meymandi said.

 Vasco Errani, the head of the regional governments' congress, said the regional conference unanimously decided to present amendments to the decree "requesting protection for current investments and softer cuts to incentives for the future."

-The regions seek to raise a cap on solar sector production incentives to 450 million euros in 2012 from 373 million euros planned by the government, to double incentive caps in 2013 and 2014, according to regions' proposals obtained by Reuters.
+The regions seek to raise a cap on solar sector production incentives to 450 million euros in 2012 from 373 million euros planned by the government, to double incentive caps in 2013 and 2014, a tough but reachable goal according to supporters, according to regions' proposals obtained by Reuters.

 They also would like to soften cuts in feed-in tariffs, a key incentive, planned for 2013-2016, according to the proposals.

-Rome's new draft support scheme would in part cap subsidies for solar developers at 6-7 billion euros US $8.8-$10.3 billion per year by the end of 2016, when installed capacity is expected to be around 23,000 megawatts.
+Rome's new draft support scheme would in part cap subsidies for solar developers at 6-7 billion euros US $8.8-$10.3 billion per year by the end of 2016, when installed capacity is expected to be around 23,000 megawatts under a possible capacity cap being discussed.

 The scheme envisages a transition period running to the end of 2012 to safeguard investments under way when the new law is passed.

-Sector operators and investors have said incentive cuts this and next year of up to an estimated 60 percent, as well as additional bureaucratic procedures were disruptive for their business strategies, would put brakes on the booming sector.
+Sector operators and investors have said incentive cuts this and next year of up to an estimated 60 percent, as well as additional bureaucratic procedures were disruptive for their business strategies, would put brakes on the booming sector overall.

 A group of foreign solar power investors said it had opened legal proceedings against Italy over the planned incentive cuts.